tc-mccarthy/torrent-docker-rig/readme.md

 ### Use vuetorrent

 I say this simply because my use case has me monitoring and adding torrents from my phone, and vuetorrent is awesome for that.
 I included a /vuetorrent directory within the torrent container and it points to `./vuetorrent` -- it's not my project so I am not going to distribute it, but I dropped a readme file in there to tell you how to get it!

+### Sample config

+I have provided a sample configuration from my own qbittorrent config.
+I have removed usernames, passwords and my use of vuetorrent, but I've left my queue settings, speed limits and list of additional trackers to be added to every torrent.
+Please use it as a guide if you wish!

+`config/qBittorrent.conf.sample`